EmbarkStudios/cargo-about/docs/src/cli/generate/workarounds.md

 ## `wasmtime`

 The crates around `wasmtime` and `cranelift`, many but not all of which are published from <https://github.com/bytecodealliance/wasmtime>, use the `Apache-2.0 WITH LLVM-exception`, and the license text reflects this.
-However, neither `clearlydefined.io` nor `askalono` report the inclusion of the `LLVM-exception`, so this workaround just clarifies that.
+However, external resolvers do not report the inclusion of the `LLVM-exception`, so this workaround just clarifies that.

 - [`cranelift-bforest`](https://crates.io/crates/cranelift-bforest)
 - [`cranelift-codegen`](https://crates.io/crates/cranelift-codegen)